Advertisement

 Most over-the-counter pregnancy tests are 99 percent effective when you take them after a missed period.
 But how do you know when to check yourself for pregnancy at home?

-Pregnancy symptoms are different for everyone, and as the levels of the pregnancy hormone human chorionic gonadotropin (hCG) rise, signs of pregnancy may increase, says OBGYN Jessica Brown, MD, of Grand Strand Medical Center in Myrtle Beach, South Carolina.
+Pregnancy symptoms are different for everyone, and as the levels of the pregnancy hormone human chorionic gonadotropin (hCG) rise, signs of pregnancy may increase, says Jessica Brown, MD, an OBGYN in Myrtle Beach, South Carolina.

-Here, Brown discusses some of the first symptoms of pregnancy, along with how to ease the discomfort and the best time to take a pregnancy test.
+Here are some of the first symptoms of pregnancy, along with ways to ease the discomfort, and the best time to take a pregnancy test.

 2 / 11